dragonwei98/data-concentrator-data-service/docs/Installation.md

 ### Import and Configure IE Flow Creator

-- what does the flow ?
-The data sent from the two Edge devices must be converted into the appropriate format so that the data service is able to process the data.
+- Purpose of the Flow: The incoming data from the two Edge devices must be converted into the appropriate format so that the data service is able to process the data.

-Import the Flow and deploy.
+Import the json file and Deploy(docs/graphics/ie_flow_step_1.png)

-The incoming data should then be visible in the debug window

 ### Setup Data Service